-Based on his Corsi Numbers, right-winger Teddy Purcell was a good signing by the Tampa Bay Lightning.
+Based on his Corsi Stats, right-winger Teddy Purcell was a good signing by the Tampa Bay Lightning.

-Haven’t heard of “Corsi Numbers”?
+Haven’t heard of “Corsi Stats”?
 You’re not alone.

 The NHL isn’t known as a statistically progressive organization.
 It often lags behind other major sports leagues when it comes to analytical number-crunching.